beetbox/beets/docs/reference/cli.rst

 The ``import`` command can also be used to "reimport" music that you've already added to your library.
-This is useful for updating tags as they are fixed in the !MusicBrainz database, for when you change your mind about some selections you made during the initial import, or if you prefer to import everything "as-is" and then correct tags later.
+This is useful for updating tags as they are fixed in the MusicBrainz database, for when you change your mind about some selections you made during the initial import, or if you prefer to import everything "as-is" and then correct tags later.